ubccr/ccrdocs/pages/howto/newenv.md

 ## Existing Users - How to Transition

 - Create a file in your home directory named .ccr_new_modules.
-Log out & back in again.
+Log out & back in again. -OR - use the new login server or OnDemand server as described [below](#the-new-resources)
 - Ensure that nothing has been added to the `.bashrc` file in your home directory.
 Command aliases are usually fine; however, comment out or remove anything else not provided by CCR.
 This is what your `.bashrc` file should look like:
 ```
 # .bashrc